Obadha/baraza-android-app/CONTRIBUTING.md

 ## How to submit changes

-Explain how you want contributors to propose changes.
-For an example GitHub workflow, see Node.js's [instructions for code contributions](https://github.com/nodejs/node/blob/master/CONTRIBUTING.md#code-contributions).

-> Once you've identified one of the issues above that you feel you can contribute to, you're ready to make a change to the project repository!
+Once you've identified one of the issues above that you feel you can contribute to, you're ready to make a change to the project repository!

 > 1. **[Fork](https://help.github.com/articles/fork-a-repo/) this repository**.
 This makes your own version of this project you can edit and use.
 > 2. **[Make your changes](https://guides.github.com/activities/forking/#making-changes)**!
 You can do this in the GitHub interface on your own local machine.
 Once you're happy with your changes...